Egypt's divide turns brother against brother

 The army says the violence was provoked by terrorists who attacked its troops.
 The Brotherhood says its supporters were fired upon while peacefully praying.
 Footage circulated widely on the Internet shows uniformed snipers firing from rooftops.

+"His only crime is that he is recording a video.
+He has no gun, no pistol, no nothing in his hand, but a camera," he said.
+He plans to report the killing to prosecutors, to try to bring the soldier who killed his brother to justice.

+But his brother's death has not shaken his hatred for the Brotherhood: "The Muslim Brotherhood leaders are devils," he said.
+"None of the kids who died were the children of the leaders of the Muslim Brotherhood.
+It's never their sons who are being sent into the line of fire."

-The Ibrahim brothers moved to Cairo three years ago.
-Nasim, already a soldier, was sent to the capital to serve in the Republican Guard; Islam, a young follower of the Muslim Brotherhood, found a job teaching Arabic at a mosque.
+Back at the tent at the Brotherhood camp, Islam Ibrahim tells of how close he and his soldier brother were when they moved to Cairo three years ago.
+Nasim was sent to the capital to serve in the Republican Guard; Islam found a job teaching Arabic at a mosque.

-Their father, head of a tourism company, had been a member of the Brotherhood in the 1980s and 90s who quit after he was arrested and tortured by the secret police under autocrat Hosni Mubarak.

-The Ibrahim brothers' politics overlapped during the 2011 revolution that toppled Mubarak.
-They attended protests together then, but drifted apart somewhat after Mubarak's fall - Islam knew that Nasim disapproved of his ties to the Brotherhood.
-Still, they remained on good terms until now.
+The brothers' politics overlapped during the 2011 revolution that toppled Mubarak.
+They attended protests together then, but drifted apart a bit after Mubarak's fall.
+Islam knew that Nasim disapproved of his ties to the Brotherhood.
+Still, they had remained on good terms until now.

 Today, he cannot imagine how Nasim can remain in an army that toppled an elected president and shot so many people.